-A lot of people won’t study abroad because they think there aren’t courses abroad that will fit in their degree plan.
+A lot of people think there aren’t courses abroad that will fit in their degree plan.
 They don’t want to delay graduation or pay for classes that can’t count towards anything.
 Trust me, I get it – but, these ideas are myths!
 Studying abroad doesn’t have to delay graduation.
 You can find classes to count towards your degree.
 Let me help you make studying abroad a reality!

 Related Post: Five Steps to Help you Apply for Study Abroad

-Either way, A&M requires these courses and most likely your university does too.
-The great thing about this category is that it is really broad and almost any class you take abroad can count for this category.
+If not, then no worries!
+By not taking these classes at your home university, you can take them abroad.
+The great thing about these categories is that it is really broad and almost any class you take abroad can count for these categories.
 Taking a class about wine in France?
 Sounds like a culture class to me!

 Related Post: How to Choose the Type of Study Abroad Program

 My next suggestion would be to keep your elective classes minimal.
-A&M requires 19 hours of general electives.
-My Psychology and French minors will end up going in there so I will easily meet the requirements, but if you have only one minor or no minor at all, you might need a few extra hours.
+While the classes for you minor might end up in your elective category, there’s a good chance you’ll need a few more.
 Don’t take any classes to fill up those elective hours just yet, study abroad credits can easily fit there.

 All of this will, of course, depend on your university, major, and what hours you bring in from high school through AP or dual credit, but these tips should help you find places to put those study abroad credits to good use.